 Harvest: mid to late September

-The process: Handpicked around the end of September, the Timorasso is placed to cool for 6 hours of cryo-maceration effectively yielding a pleasing nose with more character.
+The process: Handpicked around the end of September, the Timorasso is placed to cool for 6 hours of cryo-maceration, yielding a pleasing nose with more character.
 The must is fermented in stainless steel tanks for about 6 months on the lees.
-Left in the bottle for a month or so before release.
+It is left in the bottle for a month or so before release.

-Timorasso is indigene to the Colli Tortonesi area and is notably different than the other white grapes in the area.
-It is a grape that can be eaten straight off the vine, due to its high, though balanced, sugar and acidity.
-While it has always been considered to be a wine that you mature, there is a new understanding- let us say similar to Petit Chablis, where it is drunk younger, without the extended wait.
+Timorasso is indigenous to the Colli Tortonesi area and is notably different from the other white grapes in the area.
+Due to its high, though balanced, sugar and acidity, it can be eaten straight off the vine.
+While it has always been considered a wine that you mature, there is a new understanding—let us say similar to Petit Chablis, where it is drunk younger, without the extended wait.

-Current vintage Timorasso is displayed almost like a different grape.
-It expresses itself in an entirely fresh forward way with inviting acidity and exceptional structure.
-The nose of peach and yellow fleshy fruit and a touch of diffused woodsiness plus some warm drizzled honey brings forth a whole new Timorasso experience.
-It has a long, clean finish and is truly a wine that is intended to be shared more often with friends and good food.
+The current vintage Timorasso is displayed almost like a different grape.
+It expresses itself in an entirely fresh-forward way with inviting acidity and exceptional structure.
+The nose of peach and yellow fleshy fruit, a touch of diffused woodsiness, and some warm, drizzled honey bring forth a whole new Timorasso experience.
+It has a long, clean finish and is truly a wine intended to be shared more often with friends and good food.

-Bottling: Takes place usually in late March after a light filtration.
+Bottling: This takes place usually in late March after a light filtration.

 Production: 15,000 bottles per year